-A.: This leads us perhaps to the final topic and theme: Coherence Therapy's
+A.: This leads us perhaps to the final topic and theme: Coherence Therapy's future developments.

-B.E.: Are you asking about how to future developments.
 How would you like to see it being researched besides going under brainimaging, that I know you would love?
 Coherence Therapy applied to what kind of psychological problems would you like the most being researched, besides procrastination which I understand has been studied?